Table of contents

 You may run into challenges when trying to share videos exported from video editing platforms, depending on the export settings such as the video codec used.

-If you have a video that uses an unsupported format, you have other options for sharing in WhatsApp, without needing to sacrifice quality.
+If you have a video that uses an unsupported format, you have other options for sharing in WhatsApp, consider sharing it through a cloud storage link or file transfer tool to avoid quality loss.

 What is the file size limit for sharing a video on WhatsApp?